jeshernandez/asahi-stuff/index.md

 layout: home
 ---

 This is a documentation page on using Asahi Fedora Linux on Apple Silicon M1/M2.
 Learn more about Asahi Linux in their [About](https://asahilinux.org/about/) section.
 Specifically, this is a documentation page on setting up your system for a day-to-day user.
-Meaning, can you work a corporate job with Asahi Linux?
-So far, yes.
+Meaning, can you work a corporate job (the most restricted) with Asahi Linux?
+Meaning, Kubernetes in Azure requires kubelogin, specific AAD Azure Login, etc. Obviously if you require VPN/Proxy, then using your personal laptop will not work for you, duh.
+Otherwise, so far, yes.

 - Microsoft Teams [YES]
 - Microsoft Outlook [YES]